top of page

 Asia Wild vets our partners and grantees using a variety of criteria, including ensuring that the organization does not buy, sell, trade, breed, or exploit animals for profit; reviewing financials to determine how funds are used; visiting the organization whenever possible; researching the organization with industry experts and associations that recognize sanctuaries as well run and maintain responsible practices.

 Asia Wild Partners are organizations the board has thoroughly vetted and approved.
 We are actively working closely with these partners on strategic programs.
 Partners will receive grants on a rolling basis.
-We also accept grant applications from other organizations (grantees) twice a year.
+We also accept grant applications from other organizations (grantees) each year.
 Learn more about becoming a grantee.

 To read more about our grants and finances, please see our 990s.